jerry-wjl/full-stack-cncf-demo/README.md

 This repository is a way to demo a CNCF dev environmant to a customer site totally disconnected from a nework.
 This should build hands off without any interaction.
 It works well on a 16GB laptop as there are 3 VM instances created each of 4GB.
 It has been tested on Linux and Mac without issues.
 It demonstrates several features from our LOB including Virtualbox, kubernetes, and git, mongo, node all pulled from our local repos.
-Also jenkins (though not the X) for pipeline demonstrations
+Also jenkins (though not the X version) for CI/CD pipeline demonstrations

 The 3 VMS are all with Oracle Linux 7.6:

     1. devnode with IP 192.168.56.200.
 This contains the development enviroment.
 It will set up a user "demo".
        The generated id_rsa can be used to login to the system.
 This node contains kubectl, docker private registry with self signed SSL to hold the kubernetes images, jenkins, mongo and a git repository.
-    2. kmaster  with IP 192168.56.101.
+    2. kmaster  with IP 192.168.56.201.
 This is the kubernetes master node.
-    3. kworker1 with IP 192168.56.102.
+    3. kworker1 with IP 192.168.56.202.
 This is the kubernetes worker node.

 Initalizing the environment
 ============================